-“A Licensing Model and Ecosystem for Data Sharing” is a spokes project led by researchers at Massachusetts Institute of Technology (MIT), Brown University, and Drexel University, as part of the Northeast Big Data Innovation Hub.
+“A Licensing Model and Ecosystem for Data Sharing” is an NSF Spoke project, led researchers at Massachusetts Institute of Technology (MIT), Drexel University’s Metadata Research Center, and Brown University.

-We are addressing these challenges by: 1) Creating a licensing model for data that facilitates sharing data that is not necessarily open or free between different organizations, 2) Developing a prototype data sharing software platform, ShareDB that will enforce agreement terms and restrictions for the licenses developed, and (3) Developing and integrating relevant metadata that will accompany the datasets shared under the different licenses, making them easily searchable and interpretable.
+We are addressing these data sharing challenges through “A Licensing Model and Ecosystem for Data Sharing.”
+Project goals include: 1) Creating a licensing model for data that facilitates sharing data that is not necessarily open or free between different organizations, 2) Developing a prototype data sharing software platform, ShareDB, to enforce agreement terms and restrictions for the licenses developed, and 3) Developing and integrating relevant metadata that will accompany the datasets shared under the different licenses, making them easily searchable and interpretable.

 Data Sharing Agreements